How’s that retirement fund going?

 With traditional pensions all but extinct, it’s up to you — and you alone — to save up the cash needed to live comfortably in retirement.
 Don’t count on Social Security to do that either.
 The average monthly Social Security retirement benefit was just $1,555 as of 2021.

 Failure to save enough money is a sure way to retire poor.
 Ideally, 10% to 15% of your income should be going into a retirement account each month.
 If you are behind in funding your savings goals, you probably should save even more.

 On the other hand, you can save money but have your priorities all wrong.

 Yes, college for the kids is important, but not at the expense of your retirement account.
 The kids can always get scholarships, jobs or even loans if absolutely necessary.

 Make your retirement savings a top priority.
 Again, set aside 10% to 15% of your income in retirement accounts.
 That may seem like a lot of money to save each month, but that’s why you aren’t keeping up with the Joneses, right?

 Another common mistake is putting retirement money in the wrong accounts.
 A typical savings account isn’t going to cut it.

-Instead, put that money in tax-sheltered retirement accounts such as 401(k) plans or individual retirement accounts.
+Instead, put that money in tax-advantaged retirement accounts such as 401(k) plans or individual retirement accounts (IRAs).
 These accounts come with tax benefits as well as stiff penalties for early withdrawals.
 Avoiding such early withdrawals is an essential component of ensuring your savings are still there at retirement time.